CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/faq.md

 4. Put your website URL under **Site URL**

 You can see more details in Step 9 of this [Guide](http://coalaweb.com/support/documentation/item/create-facebook-application)

 ***

+#### <a name="q7"></a>My custom Follow Us image doesn't display?

+This will normally be for one of two reasons:

+1. You have **Spaces** in the **Name** of the image you have selected which is an easy fix just rename your image and then reselect it from the module configuration.

+2. You have some strange server configuration so Joomla is miss interpreting the URL of the image.
+To fix this one just use the **External** image option but make sure to leave the image selector option blank as this overrides the external image option.

+***